“Content is king.”

 A plan helps ensure that every piece of content serves a specific purpose.
 And that your overall plan is driving some sort of larger goal.

-What business purpose(s) should content serve for your restaurant?
+What business purpose(s) should content serve for your B2B Brand?

 Content should lead your audience on a path to a conversion goal.
-Perhaps your conversion goal is for the audience to order online.
-Or for them to sign up for your loyalty program.
+Perhaps your conversion goal is for the audience to convert to a local dealer.
+Or for them to sign up for your rewards program.
 Each piece of content should then serve a purpose along that path.

 Part of developing a content plan is to outline your overall objectives.
-Once you have those defined, it’s much easier to decide which content ideas are going to drive your restaurant toward the goal.
+Once you have those defined, it’s much easier to decide which content ideas are going to drive your B2B brand toward the goal.

-4 simple tests to determine if you have a restaurant content strategy
+4 simple tests to determine if you have a B2B content strategy

 Here are four easy ways to evaluate whether you have a legitimate content plan.